Can I Play Pickleball With A Torn Meniscus

 How Long Does Meniscus Take To Heal?

 Meniscus tears occur when the cartilage is damaged and torn.
-The pain may last 3-4 weeks to months following the initial injury.
+The pickleball meniscus pain may last 3-4 weeks to months following the initial injury.

 The injury is generally due to excessive stress on the knee joint, overuse, repetitive motions, or a sudden twisting motion.
 Most injuries are caused by a minor incident, such as slipping on ice, or a severe injury, such as twisting the knee while performing a tackle during football practice.